Artists & Studios

 View All Stops On

-Charlotte Williams has lived in Oro Medonte for the past 10 years and has discovered an area of the world that speaks to her with its incredible beauty and tranquility.
+Charlotte Williams has lived in Oro-Medonte for the past 12 years and has discovered an area of the world that speaks to her with its incredible beauty and tranquility.
 She has tried to portray this in her watercolour and acrylic paintings of the area introducing her own ideas and imagination into the landscapes she sees around her.
-This year she has used backgrounds of gold to produce rich and deeply layered portrayals of the forests and fields of this area, an idea she derived from iconography where gold is used to represent heaven.
+She has used backgrounds of gold to produce rich and deeply layered portrayals of the forests and fields of this area, an idea she derived from iconography where gold is used to represent heaven.

 BY ROBERT FROST